Jannik Sinner: Coaches and team

-Off the court

-Sponsorships, endorsements and other ventures
+Endorsements and corporate sponsorships

 At age 17, Sinner signed sponsorship deals with Nike and Head in 2019 for tennis footwear, apparel, and equipment.
 In 2020, when he was eighteen years old and not yet in the top 50 of the ATP rankings, Sinner signed a global ambassador contract with Rolex.
 In October that year, when he was ranked no. 46, he signed a sponsorship contract with Alfa Romeo.
 In 2021, he signed with Intesa Sanpaolo.
 In 2022, Sinner signed a new $150 million sponsorship contract with Nike spanning ten years and became the face of Gucci and Lavazza.
 In 2023, Sinner signed a partnership with Formula 1 to help attract a young, diverse audience to the motorsport.
 In 2024, L’Oréal’s skincare brand La-Roche Posay appointed Sinner as their global brand advocate to help raise awareness about sun protection.
 Some of his other sponsors include FASTWEB, De Cecco, Panini Comics, Technogym, Enervit, Parmigiano Reggiano, and Pigna.
 In August 2025, Sinner was named a global brand ambassador for the Explora Journeys.